What Can I Recycle?

 Water Tower Campus Locations:

-The University is partnering with Recycling Avenue to collect and recycle small electronic items (cell and smart phones, print cartridges, laptops/notebooks, MP3 players, E-book readers, modems, routers, handheld game systems, digital cameras, cordless house phones).
+The University is partnering with Recycling Avenue to collect and recycle small electronic items (ONLY cell and smart phones, print cartridges, laptops/notebooks, MP3 players, E-book readers, modems, routers, handheld game systems, digital cameras, cordless house phones).

 Look for the clearly marked bins at the following locations: